WXXA-TV: News operation

 A final addition to newscast offerings on WXXA occurred June 29, 2009, when it launched a half-hour broadcast weeknights at 11 following a national trend by other Fox affiliates.
 Although Fox 23 News at 10 has remained popular with viewers, its weekday morning show and Fox 23 News at 11 continued to struggle in the ratings against long running newscasts on competing stations.
 Fox 23 News at 5 (seen on weeknights) was eventually cut to a half-hour for that same reason.
 In 2012, Fox 23 News A.M. was moved to the 7 to 9 time slot.
 WXXA was the last remaining news department in the Capital District that continued to broadcast local news in 4:3 standard definition, and it never upgraded to high definition or 16:9 widescreen during the time that the newscasts were produced in-house.

 With the consolidation of WXXA with WTEN, the ABC affiliate took over production of channel 23's newscasts.
 The two stations' reporting staffs were merged immediately following Shield Media's purchase of WXXA was completed.
-On January 24, 2013, WXXA discontinued its weeknight 5:00 and 11:00 p.m. newscasts, in order to focus more on the morning and 10:00 p.m. newscasts; in an announcement on its Facebook page; the station redirected viewers of the canceled newscasts to the WTEN newscasts in those time slots.
-The weekday morning (7:00-9:00 a.m.) and nightly 10:00 p.m. newscasts, which do not compete against WTEN's newscasts, remain on the station.
+On January 24, 2013, WXXA discontinued its weeknight 5 and 11 p.m. newscasts, in order to focus more on the morning and 10 p.m. newscasts; in an announcement on its Facebook page; the station redirected viewers of the canceled newscasts to the WTEN newscasts in those time slots.
+The weekday morning (7–9 a.m.) and nightly 10 p.m. newscasts, which do not compete against WTEN's newscasts, remain on the station.

 On March 23, the consolidation was completed when all newscasts began originating from WTEN's studios produced in high definition.
-WXXA simulcasts WTEN's weekday morning show from 6:00-7:00 a.m.
-From 7:00-9:00 a.m., WTEN produces a newscast for WXXA as a local complement to Good Morning America.
+WXXA simulcasts WTEN's weekday morning show from 6 to 7 a.m.
+From 7 to 9 a.m., WTEN produces a newscast for WXXA as a local complement to Good Morning America.
 During weather forecasts, the station features live NOAA National Weather Service NEXRAD weather radar data from four regional sites including one locally on Woodstock Road south of East Berne.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WXXA-TV shut down its analog signal, over UHF channel 23, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition VHF channel 7.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 23.
+WXXA-TV shut down its analog signal, over UHF channel 23, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition VHF channel 7, using virtual channel 23.
 During the 2019 digital television repack, WXXA moved from VHF channel 7 to channel 8.